Same-sex marriage in Coahuila: Legislative action

 Coahuila was the second jurisdiction to reform its laws and the third jurisdiction in Mexico to legalize same-sex marriage, after Mexico City and Quintana Roo.
-Subsequent legislation and rulings from the Supreme Court of Justice of the Nation that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico (Constitución Política; Inakonikani) have expanded same-sex marriage to the entire country.
+Subsequent legislation and rulings from the Supreme Court of Justice of the Nation, which held that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico (Constitución Política; Inakonikani), have expanded same-sex marriage to the entire country.

 Statistics

 The following table shows the number of same-sex marriages performed in Coahuila since legalization in 2014 as reported by the National Institute of Statistics and Geography.
 Data published in August 2018 showed that about half of the same-sex marriages performed in Coahuila involved a partner from another state or country.